Misconduct Outside Work | Authors: Jordan Reiner & Simon Pelsmakher

 One simply has to look to politicians for examples of indecorous public behaviour.
 Prime Minister Trudeau in blackface outraged Canadians even though the incident occurred years before he entered politics.
 Similarly, consider the public shaming Donald Trump took for sexist and inappropriate comments he made before becoming POTUS.
 Incredibly, these stories broke during election campaigns where both politicians came out victorious!
 One could argue that a separate set of rules apply to the transgressions of the rich and famous.
 However, what if that was you?
 Would your employer take kindly to such behaviour and how secure would your job be, thereafter?

 Can Your Employer Fire You For Misconduct Outside Work?

-The law, as it stands, does not give your boss just cause to fire you under these circumstances.
-Your employer cannot let you go for behavior, no matter how repugnant, if it occurred off company property, not on company time and did not involve another employee.
-Even if you committed a crime you must be held “innocent” until you are tried and found guilty for it by a Court of Law.
+In most cases, the law does not give your employer the right to fire you for misconduct outside of work.
+They cannot let you go for behavior that occurred off company property, not on company time and which did not involve another employee.
+Even if you committed a crime, they must consider you “innocent” until you are tried and found guilty by a court of law.

 However, what throws many people off is the salient fact that your employer does not need a reason to fire you.
 If you do not fit the culture or if they decide they do not want someone with your sensibilities on their team, they can simply fire you without cause.
 The law requires them to compensate you for the loss with a termination package that reflects your age, position, seniority and employability.

 Is Your Severance Package Sufficient?

 Always seek legal advice before signing termination papers.
 A fair severance package should buy you a financial bridge until you find a new job.
 If you were fired for misconduct outside work, it should have no bearing on your termination package, regardless of how repugnant your conduct was or whether the public shamed you for it.